 While debt relief is an attainable goal when done with the help of trained experts, it can be a pipe dream and a disastrous experience when attempted with mock counseling agencies who promise debt relief but have neither the means nor the experience to get you there.
 As with all things internet, reputation and a brand name play a key role in finding a debt relief service that will get the job done.

 Keep your eyes open for so-called debt relief services that offer deals that sound too good to be true.
-All debt relief companies on our chart have a good rating with the Better Business Bureau (BBB).
+All debt relief companies on this comparison chart have a good rating with the Better Business Bureau (BBB).
 Look for signs of consumer satisfaction.
 Check for signs of unlawful activity.
 Do your homework before you settle on a company.
-Make sure you know who you’re dealing with and then give over the power of relieving you of debt to someone else.
+Make sure you know who you’re dealing before you give the power of relieving your of debt to someone else.

 If you’ve come this far, you’re serious about taking care of your debt, and you’ve decided that debt consolidation is the best choice for you.
 Now the next question is which service is right for your needs and circumstances.
 There are hundreds of options available, but you need to be careful, or you might land in worse debt than when you started out.
 Looking out for the telltale signs of quality versus scams is a great start towards debt relief, and here are a few top names in the industry to help you get started: